nitrogenlabs/arkhamjs-example-ts-react/README.md

 Testing
 -------

-To add a unit test, simply create `.spec.js` file in `~/test/unit`.
+To add a unit test, simply create a `*.test.js` file within the `/src` directory.
 All imports will be relative to the "~/src" directory.
-The entry point for Karma uses webpack's custom require to load all these files, and Jasmine will be available to you within your test without the need to import them.
+The the testing cofiguration as well as the directory aliases are located in the `package.json` file.
+Jest will be available to you within your test without the need to import.

 Troubleshooting
 ---------------